Best Engine-Approved Gambits: Sound Sacrifices in Modern Chess

 1.d4 d5 2.c4

-While not a true gambit (Black can’t keep the pawn), it fits the definition of an engine-approved positional pawn offer.
-White offers a wing pawn to distract Black and dominate the center.
+Not a real gambit (Black can’t hold the pawn), but it qualifies as an engine-endored positionol pawn offer.
+Here, White sacrifices a wing pawn in order to force Black to the center.

 Why It’s Engine-Approved: